U.S. to require negative COVID tests for travelers from China

 "CDC is announcing this step to slow the spread of COVID-19 in the United States during the surge in COVID-19 cases in the [People's Republic of China] given the lack of adequate and transparent epidemiological and viral genomic sequence data being reported from the PRC," the CDC said in a statement.

-The CDC conducts voluntary tests collected at a handful of major airports to try to monitor for COVID variants among arriving international travelers.
-Federal health officials said Wednesday that they planned to expand the program to international travelers landing in Los Angeles and Seattle.
+"It does take some effort by the airlines to update their data systems to put this all in place.
+And so we have to make this announcement today, but it will take time to implement the program," a federal health official told reporters at a briefing.

-In response to Japan's decision to impose the new restrictions, a Chinese foreign ministry spokesperson called Tuesday for a "science-based response approach and joint effort" for safe travel.
+Officials first acknowledged Tuesday that they were weighing the move, citing similar measures put in place by countries like Japan.
+They also cited China's own rules for arriving international travelers, which continue to require Americans and other foreign visitors to test negative.

-"We've always believed that for all countries, COVID response measures need to be science-based and proportionate without affecting normal people-to-people exchange," China's Wang Wenbin told reporters.
+"We've always believed that for all countries, COVID response measures need to be science-based and proportionate without affecting normal people-to-people exchange," China's foreign ministry spokesperson Wang Wenbin told reporters Wednesday ahead of the U.S. announcement.

 Concern over COVID variants